BaranziniLab/SPOKEsig-Workshop/README.md

 # SPOKEsig-Workshop

-Objective of this workshop are as follows:
+Objectives of this workshop are as follows:

 **1. To demonstrate how to fetch clinical EHR data using Patient Explorer**